jadolfbr/protein_seq_des/README.md

 Inputs to the data generation script are .txt files with the domain IDs (see data/train_domains_s95.txt and data/test_domain_s95.txt).
 If you don't have PDB files downloaded, the script will download those and save it to pdb_dir.

-## Scoring

-The repository has been refactored to allow scoring within python scripts.
-Add the root of the repo to your PYTHONPATH.
-Instructions for running in scoring mode will come.

 ## Training the models